ReferEverything: Towards Segmenting Everything We Can Speak of in Videos: Method

 where $\mathcal{D}$ denotes the (frozen) VAE decoder used to produce the actual binary segmentation masks from the predicted latents.
 That is, instead of learning the decoder network $f_\text{dec}$ from scratch, we reuse the VAE from the video diffusion model.
-This subtle yet powerful modification allows the model to better preserve its representation learned on Internet-scale data during generative pretraining while adapting to the task of RVS.
+This subtle yet powerful modification allows the model to better preserve its universal visual-language mapping learned on Internet-scale data during generative pre-training while adapting to the task of RVS.

-\smallsec{Training and Optimization.} During training, to encode the ground-truth segmentation masks with the VAE, we broadcast the single-channel mask into three channels by simply duplicating it (shown in the top right of Figure ~\ref{fig:method}).
+\smallsec{Training and optimization.} During training, to encode the ground-truth segmentation masks with the VAE, we broadcast the single-channel mask into three channels by simply duplicating it (shown in the top right of Figure~\ref{fig:method}).
 For simplicity, we still denote this three-channel mask representation as $m$.
-The pretrained VAE can then map the mask sequence into the latent space via $\mathcal{E}(m) = z^m$ and decode the masks back from predicted latents via $\mathcal{D}(z^m) \approx m$.
+The pre-trained VAE can then map the mask sequence into the latent space via $\mathcal{E}(m) = z^m$ and decode the masks back from predicted latents via $\mathcal{D}(z^m) \approx m$.
 For the noisy latent $z_t$ and timestep $t$, we prioritize using latents that remain as clean as possible.
 Therefore, we always set the timestep to its minimum value, $t=0$.
 To train the model, we supervise the predicted mask latents using an $\mathcal{L}_2$ loss (shown in the center-right of Figure~\ref{fig:method}) by minimizing:

-\smallsec{Model Inference.} During inference, we follow Equation~\ref{eq:rvsinfernece}, with $t=0$, to decode the predicted mask latent and generate three-channel mask predictions.
-We then compute the single-channel masks by averaging the pixel values of the three channels and applying a constant threshold of 0.5 to binarize the result (as shown in the bottom right of Figure~\ref{fig:method}).
+\smallsec{Model inference.} During inference, we follow Equation~\ref{eq:rvsinfernece}, with $t=0$, to decode the predicted mask latent and generate three-channel mask predictions.
+We then compute the single-channel masks by averaging the pixel values of the three channels and applying a constant threshold of 0.5 to binarize the result (shown in the bottom right of Figure~\ref{fig:method}).
+Notably, the inference is non-iterative (the mask is predicted in a single forward pass), making the computational cost of \methodname on par with other approaches in the literature.

-\section{Benchmark design and collection}
+\section{Benchmark Design and Collection}